-- Hereditary breast and ovarian cancer syndrome – typically caused by mutations to BRCA 1 and/or BRCA2.
+- Hereditary breast and ovarian cancers – usually a result of mutations in the BRCA 1 and/or BRCA2 genetic sequences.

 - Lynch syndrome – hereditary non-polyposis colorectal cancer.
-This can result from damage to one of five different genes.
+This can result from damage or mutations in one of five different genetic sequences.

-- Li-Fraumeni syndrome – a very rare inherited disorder that can cause several cancers including sarcomas, brain cancers, breast cancers, and leukemia, that is linked to damage to the TP53 and CHEK2 tumor suppressors.
+- Li-Fraumeni syndrome – an extremely rare condition that can cause many cancers including sarcomas, brain cancers, breast cancers, and leukemia.
+This disorder is linked to damage or changes to the TP53 and CHEK2 tumor suppressors.

 - Familial melanoma – inherited changes to the CDKN2A and CDK4 tumor suppressor genes can increase the risk of developing melanoma.